 The majority of KRWW’s activities and supplies, including training workshops, field test kits, mailings, and sample analysis are made possible through grant funding, much of which is provided by the Kentucky River Authority.
 A volunteer Board of Directors and regional Area Coordinators oversee KRWW’s activities throughout the year.

-KRWW operates on an annual cycle which includes an Annual Watershed Protection Conference in February, training workshops in the spring, three synoptic sampling events (May, July, and September) and habitat and biological analysis in May – June.
+KRWW operates on an annual cycle which includes an Annual Conference, training workshops in the spring, three synoptic sampling events (May, July, and September) and habitat and biological analysis in May – June.